 Healthcare cost trends were applied to retirees receiving less than \$1,200 in annual Premium Assistance.
-As of June 30, 2022, retirees Premium Assistance benefits are not subject to future healthcare cost increases.
+As of June 30, 2023, retirees Premium Assistance benefits are not subject to future healthcare cost increases.
 The annual Premium Assistance reimbursement for qualifying retirees is capped at a maximum of \$1,200.
-As of June 30, 2022, 93,293 retirees were receiving the maximum amount allowed of \$1,200 per year.
-As of June 30, 2022, 582 members were receiving less than the maximum amount allowed of \$1,200 per year.
+As of June 30, 2023, 92,677 retirees were receiving the maximum amount allowed of \$1,200 per year.
+As of June 30, 2023, 522 members were receiving less than the maximum amount allowed of \$1,200 per year.
 The actual number of retirees receiving less than the \$1,200 per year cap is a small percentage of the total population and has a minimal impact on Healthcare Cost Trends as depicted below.

-The following presents the System net OPEB liability for June 30, 2022, calculated using current Healthcare cost trends as well as what the System net OPEB liability would be if its health cost trends were 1-percentage point lower or 1-percentage point higher than the current rate:
+The following presents the District's Proportionate Share of the net OPEB liability as well as what the District's Proportionate Share of the net OPEB liability would be if it was calculated using health cost trends that are 1-percentage point lower or 1-percentage higher than the current rate:

+Current

-1% Decrease Current 1% Increase Net OPEB Liability \$ 1,588,000 \$ 1,589,000 \$ 1,598,000
+1% Decrease Tı rend Rate 1% 6 Increase

+System net OPEB liability \$ 1,554,000 \$ 1,554,000 \$ 1,554,000